AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * Assignment and person name is limited to **100 characters**.

 Examples:
-* `assign a/Assignment1 n/Bob` assigns `Assignment1` to `Bob`
+* `assign a/Assignment 1 n/Bob` assigns `Assignment 1` to `Bob`

 ### Unassign an assignment from a person : `unassign`

-Unassign a particular assignment from the specified person.
+Unassigns a particular assignment from the specified person.

 Format: `unassign a/ASSIGNMENT_NAME n/NAME`